EMUI: History

-The difference between running .app based apps on EMUI 12 and HarmonyOS was that EMUI 12 did not support Atomic Services and App Snippets in the form of interactive visual card based widgets.
-EMUI 12 also did not support HarmonyOS Multi-Device Task Viewer and had a watered-down Super Device user experience via Device+.
-The EMUI 12 update for older global versions of Huawei smartphones was based on Android 10.
+The EMUI 12 update was for pervious Huawei smartphones.

 On 20 October 2022, Huawei unveiled EMUI 13 on their official website.
 It inherited the main features unveiled with HarmonyOS 3, such as widgets that can be stacked on top of one another or folders that can be resized like Android widgets.

-Independent Honor, MagicOS 8 with Android 14 reported on 21 July 2023 for delayed November launch, which was eventually launched on 10 January 2024.
+Independent Honor confirmed MagicOS 8, based on Android 14, on 21 July 2023, and launched it on 10 January 2024.

 HarmonyOS 4.0 was released on 4 August 2023.
-EMUI 14 was demonstrated on Mate 60 RS Ultimate Edition at MWC Barcelona 2024 via Huawei's booth, Barcelona, Spain on 27 February 2024.
-On 5 March 2024, Huawei Germany announced the EMUI 14 beta program for 13 global smartphone models that comes with HarmonyOS 4 features.
-The rollout reportedly, is planned for summer, between 6 and 25 June 2024 release on nine models along with Nova 11i models on 3 July 2024, also newer Huawei Mate 60 and P70 flagships bundled with the new software.
+EMUI 14 first appeared publicly on the Mate 60 RS Ultimate Design at MWC 2024 in Barcelona.
+On 5 March 2024, Huawei announced the EMUI 14 beta program for global users, bringing HarmonyOS 4 features.
+The rollout reportedly, is planned for summer, between 6 and 25 June 2024 release on nine models along with Nova 11i models on 3 July 2024, also newer Huawei Mate 60 flagships bundled with the new software.

 On 25 April 2024, Huawei rolled out EMUI 14.2 with no major new features such as AI features on HarmonyOS 4.2 Chinese variant, features system stability in Russia with countries planned to follow suit shortly.
 It also provides MicroG and GBox, which allows using Google apps.

 On 12 December 2024, Huawei launched Mate X6 foldable first device preinstalled with the global variant software of HarmonyOS 4.3/EMUI 15 in its Dubai launch event.

+On 14 July 2026, Huawei unveiled EMUI 16 alongside the Pura 90s Pro and Pura 90s Pro Max at a global launch event in Kuala Lumpur, Malaysia.
+Based on Android 16, it launched in international markets without Google Mobile Services.